SolarRepublic/wallet-apps-registry/README.md

   - Use the [`<meta name="description" ...>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/meta/name) element (recommended)
   - **OR** use the `<meta name="og:description" ...>` element from [the Open Graph protocol](https://ogp.me/)
   - **OR** embed a valid [Web app manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) that includes the `description` property

+Additionally, as a basic requirement, all websites MUST:
+ - be using HTTPS offering TLS 1.2 or TLS 1.3 and serving a valid certificate
+ - in response to `GET /`, return an HTTP response with a 2xx status code **OR** 3xx redirect to a path on the same origin
+ - include the `Content-Type` HTTP header with a value of `text/html` and contain a valid HTML document in the response body

 ## Updating an App